-To configure Fixed Wireless Access (FWA) sessions, the operator must provision a FWA-UP data endpoint using the gtp upf-data-endpoint command in the service vprn or router context.
+To configure Fixed Wireless Access (FWA) sessions, use the following command to provision a FWA-UP data endpoint for the router or service VPRN:

+'''

+configure router gtp upf-data-endpoint configure service vprn gtp upf-data-endpoint

+'''

 The endpoint must reference an interface in the routing instance where GTP-U tunnels to the RAN are set up.
 Additionally, an FPE construct is required to enable datapath functions in the router.
-The FPE must be configured as type multi-path.
+You must configure the FPE as type multi-path.
 See the 7450 ESS, 7750 SR, 7950 XRS, and VSR Interface Configuration Guide for more information.